serg-the-engineer/slack-huddle-radio-bot/README.md

 ```

 Copy repository, `npm install`.
-Configure your envs, required list at `slack.js`.
+Create .env file in project dir, create required envs from `slack.js`.

-Start bot by `npm install`.
+Start bot by `npm start`.
 Wait for connect and listen to your default.mp3 at slack huddle.

 ### Troubleshoot